awslabs/aws-proton-plugins-for-backstage/docs/tutorial.md

 ## Fork this repository

-This repository contains a sample Backstage software template.
-You use it to configure your AWS account information and register the plugins into your Backstage app.
+This repository contains a sample Backstage Software Template.
+You need to customize the Software Template with your AWS account information, and then register it into your Backstage app.
 You can create a public fork of this repository.
 Alternatively, duplicate this repository into a private repository (preferred).
 For more information, see [Duplicating a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) in the GitHub documentation.

 ## Create prerequisite AWS resources